Page contents

 The British Association for Counselling and Psychotherapy (BACP) is a professional body for talking therapy and counselling.
 It provides information and a list of accredited therapists.

-5. Make new social connections
+5. Make new social connections and be in the presence of others

 Social connections can be made in person or online.
 Meetup.com is a website that helps people find face-to-face groups of people who share the same interests or aspirations.
 Consider joining a club or society.
 This could involve taking up old or new hobbies playing virtual games with others online or joining a local walking group.
 You can find a walking group on www.ramblers.org.uk.